Inferring networks from time series: a neural approach: Quantifying uncertainty

-Both metrics reflect the noise on the training data, providing similarly behaved, meaningful uncertainty quantification.
-As the noise tends to 0, some residual uncertainty again remains.
+All three metrics reflect the noise on the training data, providing similarly behaved, meaningful uncertainty quantification.
+As the noise tends to 0, some residual uncertainty again remains, while for very high noise levels the uncertainty begins to plateau.
 Our method thus manages to capture the uncertainty arising from both sources: the non-convexity of $J$ and the noise $\sigma$ on the data.